Dive Travel Packing Checklist for Cabo San Lucas

 You’re set to scuba diving in Cabo San Lucas, one of the top dive spots in Mexico.
 From Mobula Rays to Sea Lions, Reef Sharks to Humpback whales, from schools of tropical fish to macro favourites and the coral they live in, there’s something here for every kind of diver.

 Though you can expect seasonal variations, boat diving is the norm all year round.
-Cabo San Lucas offers typical dive conditions with 40 to 100ft visibility and temperatures of 64°F (18° C) in spring to 84°F (29°C) in late summer.
+Cabo San Lucas offers typical dive conditions with 40 to 100ft visibility and temperatures of 64°F (18° C) to 84°F (29°C).

 Seasonality tips to Cabo San Lucas: